artipie/artipie/.wiki/Home.md

 constructor which consists of many components built into server assembly.

 You have three options for working with Artipie:
- - As a hosted-solution user: Artipie has hosted version at https://central.artipie.com - you can sign-up, create repositories and deploy artifacts there
  - Create self-hosted installation - you can run Artipie Docker image in private network, install k8s [Helm chart](https://github.com/artipie/helm-charts) with Artipie or simply run Artipie `jar` file with JVM